 |156 x 158 x 80 mm, 1535 g||131 x 100 x 76 mm, 540 g|

 Body comparison: Canon 1D Mark II vs 77D

 An illustration of the physical size and weight of the Canon 1D Mark II and the Canon 77D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is considerably smaller (47 percent) than the Canon 1D Mark II.
 Moreover, the 77D is substantially lighter (65 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the 77D does not feature any corresponding weather-sealing.